ioBroker/adapter-react/README.md

         };
         // get actual admin port
         extendedProps.socket = {port: parseInt(window.location.port, 10)};

+        // Only if close, save buttons are not required at the bottom (e.g. if admin tab)
+        // extendedProps.bottomButtons = false;

         // only for debug purposes
         if (extendedProps.socket.port === 3000) {